 Keep diabetes in mind all year round and work to avoid it

-Thursday Island Primary Health Care Centre staff were busy spreading the word about diabetes during the recent Diabetes Week from 8–14 July.
+Thursday Island Primary Health Care Centre staff are busy spreading the word about diabetes prevention to mark the upcoming National Diabetes Week from 14–20 July.

-“Diabetes is the name given to a group of different conditions in which the body cannot maintain healthy levels of a type of sugar called glucose in the blood,’’ he said.
+“Diabetes is the name given to a group of different conditions in which the body cannot maintain healthy levels of a type of sugar called glucose in the blood,’’ Mr Savage said.

 “The amount of sugar in the blood is controlled by a hormone called insulin, manufactured in your pancreas – a gland behind your stomach.